History of cleavage: 12th-13th centuries

 Until the 13th century, visible cleavage was still not acceptable in the Christian West.
 Beginning in France, a change in attitude started to appear by the 14th century, when necklines were lowered, clothes were tightened, and breasts were once again flaunted.
 Décolleté gowns were introduced in the 15th century.
 In a breast-rating system that was invented at the time, the highest rating was given to breasts that were "small, white, round like apples, hard, firm, and wide apart".

 Women started squeezing the breasts and applying make-up to make their cleavage more attractive; cleavage was termed the "smile of the bustline" by contemporaneous Belgian chronicler Jean Froissart.
 A contemporaneous French courtesy manual La Clef d'Amors advised, "If you have a beautiful chest and a beautiful neck do not cover them up but your dress should be low cut so that everyone can gaze and gape after them".
 Contemporaneous poet Eustache Deschamps advised "a wide-open neckline and a tight dress with slits through which the breasts and the throat could be more visible".
 Sewing two pouches into one's dress "into which the breasts are squeezed so that the nipples arc thrust upwards" was suggested as well.

 The French Catholic Church, however, tried to discourage the flaunting of cleavage.
-It banned the cleavage, which it referred to as "the gates of hell", and demanded that the opening on womens' bodices be laced.
+It banned the cleavage, which it referred to as "the gates of hell", and demanded that the opening on women's bodices be laced.
 French priest Oliver Maillard said women who exposed their breasts would be "strung up in hell by their udders".
 Monarchs like Charles VII of France ignored the church.
 It was common for women in his court to wear bodices through which their breasts, cleavage, and nipples could be seen.
 In 1450, Agnès Sorel, mistress to Charles VII, started a fashion trend when she wore deep, low, square décolleté gowns with fully bared breasts in the French court.